Blog Post

 Best UI Testing Tools for Visual Design QA

-OverlayQA is a Chrome extension that overlays Figma frames on live builds, extracts CSS values from any element, and uses AI to draft structured issues for Jira or Linear.
+OverlayQA is a Chrome extension that compares Figma frames against live builds, extracts CSS values from any element, and uses AI to draft structured issues for Jira or Linear.
 Percy (BrowserStack) provides CI-integrated screenshot diffing against baselines.
 Chromatic catches component-level visual changes in Storybook.
 Applitools uses AI-powered visual testing to distinguish meaningful changes from rendering noise.

 Percy, Chromatic, and Applitools answer "did something change?"
 OverlayQA answers "does it match what was designed?"
 One catches regressions.
 The other catches implementation gaps.